quotient-im/libQuotient/CONTRIBUTING.md

 This version of markdown is sometimes called [GitHub-flavored markdown](https://help.github.com/articles/github-flavored-markdown/).
 In particular, blank lines separate paragraphs; newlines inside a paragraph do *not* force a line break.
 Beware - this is *not* the same markdown algorithm used by GitHub when it renders issue or pull comments; in those cases [newlines in paragraph-like content are considered as real line breaks](https://help.github.com/articles/writing-on-github/); unfortunately this other algorithm is *also* called GitHub rendered markdown.
 (Yes, it'd be better if there were standard different names for different things.)

 In your markdown, please don't use tab characters and avoid "bare" URLs (in a hypertext link, the link text and URL should be on the same line).
 We do not care about the line length in markdown texts (and more often than not put the whole paragraph into one line).
 This is actually negotiable, and absolutely not enforceable.
 If you want to fit in a 70-character limit, go ahead, just don't reformat the whole text along the way.
 Take care to not break URLs when breaking lines.

 Do not use trailing two spaces for line breaks, since these cannot be seen and may be silently removed by some tools.
 Instead, use <tt>&lt;br&nbsp;/&gt;</tt> (an HTML break).

-## Code changes

-The code should strive to be DRY (don't repeat yourself), clear, and obviously correct.
-Some technical debt is inevitable, just don't bankrupt us with it.
-Improved refactorizations are welcome.

-Below are guidelines for specific languages.

-### Qt-flavoured C++

-This is our primary language.
-We don't have a particular code style _as of yet_ but some rules-of-thumb are below:
-* 4-space indents, no tabs, no trailing spaces, no last empty lines.
-If you spot abusing code in the existing code base - we'll thank you for fixing it.
-* A notable deviation from the usual Qt code format conventions is an extra indent inside _classes_ (access specifiers go at +4 spaces to the base, members at +8 spaces) but not _structs_ (members at +4 spaces).
-* While we are at it - please don't make hypocritical structs with protected or private members.
-Just do them classes instead.
-*

-### Automated tests

-There's no testing framework as of now; either Catch or QTest will be used eventually (PRs welcome, just don't expect a quick merge of one - we'll hunt you down to actually write some tests first :-D ).

-### Security, privacy, and performance

-Pay attention to security, and work *with* (not against) the usual security hardening mechanisms (however few in C++). `char *` and similar unchecked C-style read/write arrays are forbidden - use Qt containers or at the very least std::array<> instead.
-Protect private information, in particular passwords and email addresses.
-Do not forget about local access to data (in particular, be very careful when storing something in temporary files, let alone permanent configuration or state).
-Avoid mechanisms that could be used for tracking where possible (we do need to verify people are logged in for some operations), and ensure that third parties can't use interactions for tracking.

-We want the software to have decent performance for typical users.
-And the same time we keep libqmatrixclient single-threaded as much as possible, to keep the code simple.
-That means being cautious about operation complexity (read about big-O notation if you need a kickstart on the topic).
-This especially refers to operations on the whole timeline - it can easily be several thousands elements long so even operations with linear complexity, if heavy enough, can produce noticeable GUI freezing.
-Having said that, there's always a trade-off between various attributes; in particular, readability and maintainability of the code is more important than squeezing every bit out of that clumsy algorithm.

 ## How to check proposed changes before submitting them